Robert-McGinley/de4dot-Installer/README.md

 - **9/10/2014** - Added installer for latest de4dot-master commit (Commit [42682d0fae](https://github.com/0xd4d/de4dot/commit/42682d0fae5cdc507b642223d5714dbaf83070a8), added July 25th 2014).
 	- Titled de4dot v3.1.41592.3405 Unstable to differentiate from the actual v3.1.41592 release.
 	- I wouldn't consider this "Unstable", as it's worked flawlessly for me.
 However *YMMV*
+- **9/11/2014** - Added compiled binary 7Zip archive of de4dot v3.1.41592.3405/dnlib 1.0.2.0 (From de4dot-master & dnlib-master projects as-of 9/1/2014)
+	- These are the same binaries & PDBs that are provided in the v3.1.41592.3405 Unstable installer for those who just want de4dot and not the installer & fluff
+	- All caveats from using the aforementioned installer still apply.
+No modifications have been made to the de4dot or dnlib source.
+	- Compiled under Visual Studio 2013

 # TODO #
 - Separate the de4dot x86 & x64 components into individual packages